UAE: Salary advance, remit and pay later options now available for unbanked residents

 Omar Ramadan, managing director of Halan GCC, said the agreement ensures that this solution not only meets the needs of the underbanked but also sets a new benchmark for financial accessibility and inclusion in the region.

-The send now, pay later (SNPL) service by Al Ansari Exchange will allow customers to instantly send a larger amount of money to family members and repay it in instalments over time, further enhancing their financial capabilities.
+The send now, pay later (SNPL) service by Al Ansari Financial Services will allow customers to instantly send a larger amount of money to family members and repay it in instalments over time, further enhancing their financial capabilities.

 The UAE residents’ remittances amounted to $38.5 billion in 2023, the second highest after the US ($85.5 billion), according to the World Bank.